neutralinojs/neutralinojs.github.io/docs/cli/neu-cli.md

 ## Plugins

-Neutralinojs app developers are able to write custom `neu-cli` plugins to add their own commands to the main CLI.
-Plugins can be developed as explained below.
+Neutralinojs app developers are able to write plugins to add their own commands to the neu CLI.
+You can develop CLI plugins with the folllowing steps.

 ### Developing a plugin

-`neu-cli` will register plugins using `index.js` as an interface.
+neu CLI will register plugins using `index.js` as an interface.
 Create a new npm package with `index.js` and add the following code snippet.

 ```js